engineyard/ey-cloud-recipes/cookbooks/riak/README.md

 Benchmarks
 --------

-I [damm][4] have been benchmarking Riak on AppCloud for some time and have posted some of my tests with [basho_bench][5] for which you can review.
+I [damm][4] have been benchmarking Riak on EYCloud for some time and have posted some of my tests with [basho_bench][5] for which you can review.
 All posted results are using EBS as the diskstore, you can find better latency and speed by using the instance Ephemeral disks (/mnt) which can be [tuned][6] if you so wish.  *Note* you *MUST* use riak-admin to backup your data as it will *NOT* be stored on the EBS unit.

 * You are free to enable the [basho_bench][7] [recipe][8] and then git clone git://github.com/basho/basho_bench.git to properly determine if your dataset / type would be a good fit for Riak.